VishGit1234/WatNav/README.md

 # WatNav
-A indoor mapping service for the University of Waterloo Main Campus
+An indoor mapping service for the University of Waterloo Main Campus